Last Day For Standard Shipping Delivery Before Christmas!

 Will I be overweight if I have Polycystic Ovary Syndrome?

 Not necessarily.
 Around 20% of people diagnosed with PCOS are not overweight, or “lean.”
-However, roughly 80% of PCOS cases are in women who are obese, and this carries a higher risk of consequences such as, high blood pressure and diabetes.
+However, roughly 80% of PCOS cases are in those who are obese, and this carries a higher risk of consequences such as, high blood pressure and diabetes.

 Why does cause Polycystic Ovary Syndrome weight gain?